simon-torm/DS.Test_task1.NLP/README.md

 # DS.Test_task1
 ### Task: <br>
-learning classifier that will determine whether or not the text contains descriptive content (label "About or "None").
+learning classifier that will determine whether or not the text contains descriptive content ("About or "None" label).

 ### Files: <br>
 * **research1.ipynb** - Classic research of data and models.
 Data scaling using RandomUnderSampler, RandomOverSampler, SMOTE.
 Vectorizing of text using LabelEncoder, CountVectorizer, TfidfVectorizer.
 Construction of LinearRegression and NN models.